Endy Mattress Review (2025)

 What Endy mattress alternatives should I consider?

 Douglas Original is a good Canadian-made Endy alternative.
-This medium-firm all-foam mattress is ideal for all sleep styles.
-Douglas has more cooling features, earned top scores for edge support and motion isolation, comes with a free bedding bundle with every purchase, and has a more extended warranty and sleep trial, all for $799 for a queen size, compared to $895 for an Endy.
+This medium-firm, all-foam mattress is ideal for all sleep styles.
+Douglas Original features numerous cooling technologies, comes with a free bedding bundle, and has a longer-than-average 365-night sleep trial and 20-year warranty—all for $799 for a queen size, compared to $895 for The Endy.

 You May Prefer Our Top Pick 2025